 Organic matter is the key to soil quality, but building soil organic matter levels can be slow and expensive.
 There is an alternative.
 Research shows (Franzluebbers, 2002) many soil functions improve when organic matter is concentrated the top 2-3″ of the soil, and that, for many soils and environments, this may be the most effective way to improve soil quality.

 While the total amount of soil organic matter is important to storage of nutrients and water, it is the surface organic matter that is important for many other soil functions.
-A functioning soil surface prevents wind and water erosion, supports free exchange of air, enhances biological activity, allows seedlings to emerge unhindered and plant roots to proliferate, and perhaps most important, promotes quick water infiltration and movement deep into the soil.
+A functioning soil surface reduces wind and water erosion, supports free exchange of air, enhances biological activity, allows seedlings to emerge unhindered and plant roots to proliferate, and perhaps most important, promotes quick water infiltration and movement deep into the soil.
 Where the surface soil does not function properly the resulting runoff, water and wind erosion, nutrient loss, crusting, poor root growth, and low biological activity all contribute to the decreasing soil quality that many point to as an indictment of modern agriculture.
 The degraded soil requires more nutrients to replace those lost in runoff, and more tillage to treat crusting and allow short-term increases in infiltration and root proliferation (but furthering long-term soil degradation).
 Off-farm, the results are more sediments and nutrients in water, dust in the air, and the increased costs of dealing with these problems.
 When the soil surface does not function, the direct and indirect consequences on the profits, productivity, and environmental impact of agriculture are enormous.

 The fix, according to research in several countries (Franzluebbers, 2013), is to manage the soil so that organic matter is concentrated in the top 2-3” of the soil.
-The benefits from doing this can be even greater than those from increased total organic matter.
+The benefits from doing this can be even greater than those from increased total soil profile organic matter.
 In one test, increased total organic matter improved water infiltration by 27%, but concentrating organic matter at the surface improved water infiltration by nearly 300%.

 To measure the effects of surface-concentrated organic matter, researchers are using a “stratification ratio”, SR: